 - Firm, rough surface

-Flat Wart (Verruca Plana)
+Flat wart (Verruca Plana)

-Characteristics of the flat wart include:
+Characteristics of flat warts include:

 - Smooth, round and flat shape